paulwarren/nzde/dict/L/README.md

 n. a hedge (of growing plants)
 > ?Now (1984) obsolesc., or rarely used.]
 [Nf OED.]

 ## live in a good paddock

 phr. to live well.

 ## live off the sheep's back

-phr. indicating prosperity from woolgrowing [AND 1932 Aust. carried on the sheep's back](See sheep's back)
+phr. indicating prosperity from woolgrowing [AND 1932 Aust. carried on the sheep's back] (See sheep's back)

 ## live on birdseed